 Around this same time, Sam's nephew had a skiing accident followed by persistent post-concussion symptoms that were remarkably similar to Sam’s.

 Following his nephew’s successful treatment at Cognitive FX, Sam’s sister was the first person to make the connection between Sam’s childhood brain trauma and his ongoing symptoms.
-She immediately urged him to sign up for a free consultation to learn if the childhood “brain bleed” might be behind his mystery symptoms as an adult.
+She immediately urged him to sign up for a consultation to learn if the childhood “brain bleed” might be behind his mystery symptoms as an adult.